hbattu73/foodbox/README.md

 ### AWS Elastic Beanstalk
 The app is also hosted on the following url: http://foodbox-env-2.eba-8tsswabp.us-west-1.elasticbeanstalk.com/

-## To use
+## How to use

 ![img](results-screen.png)

 You must first input your desired location in the Mapbox Geolocater in the top right of the map.
 Then simply enter a relevant search term, a sort-by option, and an integer limit to your results.
 The results will be rendered in the sidebar to the right and plotted in the map.

-Hovering over a card in the sidebar highlights the marker of that specific eatery in the map.
+Clicking on a card will redirect to the Yelp page for that specific eatery.
+Hovering over a card in the sidebar highlights the marker of that eatery in the map.
 Hovering over a marker in the map presents further info in a pop-up.

 ## Known Bugs